Ah, the eternal debate (well, at least for me).

 And there are other affordable ways to improve conversion.
 If you have enough traffic, A/B testing tools like VWO can be quite affordable.

-I just started using Lucky Orange, which is a site recording tool for just $10 a month that will record visitors on your site so you can literally sit there and watch what every visitor did, even tracking their mouse and clicks, so that you can watch for where they obviously lose interest and drop off.
+I just started using hotjar which is a site recording tool that will record visitors on your site so you can literally sit there and watch what every visitor did, even tracking their mouse and clicks, so that you can watch for where they obviously lose interest and drop off.
 It’s powerful for conversion rate optimization.

 Running your own focus group can be fairly affordable too.
 By buying friends or acquaintances a cup of coffee in exchange for watching them try to use your site and talk through it, you can learn a lot about what confuses them and what they don’t understand.